How to Create a Self-Service User Role in VMM

 Grants members permission to connect to their virtual machines from the VMM console, the VMM Self-Service Portal, or App Controller.

-Note In System Center 2012 Service Pack 1 (SP1), the VMM Self-Service Portal has been removed.
-If you need a self-service portal solution in System Center 2012 SP1, we recommend that you use App Controller.
+Note As of System Center 2012 Service Pack 1 (SP1), the VMM Self-Service Portal has been removed.
+If you need a self-service portal solution, we recommend that you use App Controller.
 For more information, see App Controller.

 Grants members permission to remove their own virtual machines and services.

 Grants members permission to save their own virtual machines and services.